How Does Cat Insurance Work?

 For Example, your total vet bill is $10,000, and your reimbursement rate is 90%.
 Once you subtract your deduction, which is typically around $200, you will be reimbursed $8,800 for your payment.

-What is the Deductible?
+What is Deductible?

 A deductible is the amount of the vet bill you must pay before the insurance company starts to pay you a reimbursement.
-Depending on the deductible amount you chose when you first took out your policy, you can pay this amount all at once or have it paid off over time.
+Depending on the deductible amount you chose when you first took out your policy, you can pay it all at once or have it paid off over time.